Opera

 • Must be authored by emerging writers of fiction/nonfiction.
 Emerging writers are defined as writers who have yet to publish their first book (exceeding 15,000 words and/or 100 pages) in any prose genre.
 (Poets: This prize was created to support emerging writers.
 Reconsider your eligibility if you have published one or more poetry collections, even if our word count parameters technically qualify you.)
 There is no age or citizenship status restriction for eligibility.

 • May be nominated by the authors themselves or on an author’s behalf by editors or creative writing program directors.
 Self-nominating authors may submit no more than two entries per submission period.
-Editors and program directors must have the consent of authors to nominate their work and may nominate no more than three entries per submission period.
+Editors, program directors, and creative writing faculty members/advisors must have the consent of authors to nominate their work and may nominate no more than three entries per submission period.
 Nomination by an editor program or press/magazine does not preclude an author from submitting additional self-nominated entries.

 SUBMISSIONS

 • Complete the Submittable form, including fee payment*, by the advertised deadline EST. Please use PDF format.
-Contact Emily Carpenter at ecarpenter@chq.org if PDF format is not ideal for your submission.
+Contact Stephine Hunt (shunt@chq.org) if PDF format is not ideal for your submission.

 • Meet formatting specifications where possible.
 If your submission’s prior publication or experimental form simply aren’t conducive to Times New Roman, 12 pt. font, and double-spacing, know that we will give full consideration to all legible PDF submissions.

-*The fee is waived for submissions nominated by editors or program directors.
-We invite authors to encourage their editors and/or program directors to reach out to Emily Carpenter at ecarpenter@chq.org to learn more!
+*The fee is waived for submissions nominated by editors, program directors, and creative writing faculty members/advisors.
+We invite authors to encourage their editors, program directors, and/or faculty and advisors to contact Stephine Hunt at shunt@chq.org to learn more!

 2022